rcbops/rpc-openstack/README.md

  `cd /opt/rpc-openstack/rpcd/playbooks && openstack-ansible setup-maas.yml`
 3. Run the MaaS verify play:
  `cd /opt/rpc-openstack/rpcd/playbooks && openstack-ansible verify-maas.yml`
-     MaaS Verification _may_ fail if executed within the first few moments after the Setup plays complete as the MaaS service registers checks and alarms installed on your hosts.
-If it fails, manually retrying once after a one minute delay is recommended.
+     MaaS Verification _might_ fail if executed within the first few moments after the `setup-maas.yml` playbook completes.
+This is because some of the MaaS checks might not have registered to the API yet.
+If it fails, rerun the playbook after a few minutes.

 # Basic Setup (non-AIO deployments):